Posts

 Reasons Behind the Rise of ISIS

-Islamic State of Iraq and Sham (ISIS) is designated as a terrorist organization by the UN and many countries in the world.
+Islamic State of Iraq and Sham (ISIS) is a militant outfit designated as a terrorist organization by the UN and many countries in the world.
 There is no country or organization which is openly assisting this organization.
-But despite every difficulty and military operation by world powers and regional countries of the Middle East, ISIL managed to take control of a large area of Iraq and Syria.
+But despite every difficulty and military operation by world powers and regional states of the Middle East, ISIL managed to take control of a large area of Iraq and Syria.
 There are a few important reasons behind the rise of ISIL. · American policies in the Middle East should be regarded as the main reason for the birth and rise of ISIL.
 After the US invasion of Iraq in 2003 over false allegations of WMD (weapons of mass destruction), ISIL’s parent organization JTJ ( Jamaat al Tawhid wal Jihad ), under the leadership of al-Zarqawi, started guerrilla warfare against the US and became popular among regional Sunni Muslims due to its stiff resistance.
-It helped them to increase their strength as a large number of fighters join the group.
-On the other hand, the US r
+It helped them to increase their strength as a large number of ...

 Reasons for the Fall of the Ottoman Empire

-Ottoman Empire was the last great Muslim Empire that lasted from the end of the 13 th Century to the start of the 20 th Century.
+The Ottoman Empire was the last great Muslim Empire that lasted from the end of the 13 th Century to the start of the 20 th Century.
 Starting from Northwest Anatolia, the Ottoman Empire gained control of large parts of western Asia, central Europe, and North Africa at its peak.
-But during the 17 th Century (especially after the Battle of Vienna in 1683), the Ottoman Empire started to lose its political influence by losing its European areas one after other.
-During World War 1, the Empire sided with Germany to regain its lost areas.
-But the war ended with the destruction of the Ottoman Empire and the empire was replaced by the Republic of Turkey which holds the area of Anatolia only.
-The following are the main reasons for the decline and fall of the Ottoman Empire.
-Reasons for the Fall of the Ottoman Empire Incapable Rulers The first ten Sultans of the Ottoman Empire (from Osman I to Suleiman I) are ranked as the best rulers of the empire.
-But the later rulers prov
+However, the Ottoman Empire started losing its political influence during the 17 th Century (especially after the Battle of Vienna in 1683) by losing its European areas one after another.
+During World War 1, the empire sided with Germany to regain its lost areas.
+However, the war ended with the destruction of the Ottoman Empire and the establishment of the Republic of Turkey, which only holds the Anatolia region.
+The following are the main reasons behind the decline and fall of the Ottoman Empire.
+Reasons for the Fall of the Ottoman Empire Incapable Rulers The first ten Sultans of the Ottoman Empire (from Osman I to Suleiman I) a...

 Reasons for the Fall of the Umayyad Dynasty